top of page

 MD, ABPN, FRCPC

-Dr. Mathew completed an addiction psychiatry fellowship at Yale University and a forensic psychiatry fellowship at the University of British Columbia.
+Dr. Nick Mathew completed an addiction psychiatry fellowship at Yale University and a forensic psychiatry fellowship at the University of British Columbia.
 He is board certified in addiction psychiatry, addiction medicine and forensic psychiatry.
-He is a clinical associate professor at the University of British Columbia.
-All opinions expressed are his own and not affiliated to any organization.
+He is a clinical associate professor at the University of British Columbia and has won awards for teaching and research.
+He is currently serving as the medical director of complex mental health and substance use services at the Provincial Health Services Authority.

 Dr. Annabel Mead